 Colonel Johnson Killing Tecumseh

-In 1819 Johnson founded the Choctaw Academy, an elite school for Choctaw students.
+In 1819 Johnson hosted the Choctaw Academy, an elite school for Choctaw students on his farm.
 Peter Pitchlynn was among the alumnae of the Academy.

 Julia Chinn is often described as Johnson's "common-law wife".
 She was an enslaved woman of African ancestry, owned by Richard M. Johnson, reportedly a gift from his parents.
 Johnson openly called Julia his wife and gave his name to their two daughters, Imogene and Adeline.
 We really don't know what Julia Chinn looked like but this modern picture is circulating on the internet:

 Julia died in 1833, at age 42 or 43, during a cholera epidemic at the Academy, the location of her grave in unknown.